greggman/HappyFunTimes/docs/unity/gamepad-multitouch.md

 <img src="images/hft-ctouch.png" class="halfsize lesson" />

-## Caution
+## Caution!
+Optimize your controller!

 Multi-touch in the sample Gamepad controller is really just there for you to play with.
 For a 1-4 player game it might be fine but if you'd 40 players each sending 5 to 10 fingers of input every frame you're quickly going to run out of bandwidth

 The truth is if you really want to do something fancy with touch controls you should create a custom controller.
-By that I mean you should edit `WebPlayerTemplates/HappyFunTimes/scripts/controller.js` and `WebPlayerTemplates/HappyFunTimes/controller.html` and process touch events in JavaScript on the phone.
+By that I mean you should edit or better copy `Assets/WebPlayerTemplates/HappyFunTimes/controllers/gamepad/scripts/controller.js` and `Assets/WebPlayerTemplates/HappyFunTimes/controllers/gamepad/controller.html` and process touch events in JavaScript on the phone.
 Figure out as much on the phone as you can and then only send the result to the game.
 For example lets say you wanted the phone to look like a slingshot.
 You should actually draw the band of the sling shot on the phone in JavaScript.
-Do touch processing on the phone to stretch the band to where the player is putting their finger and when they finally lift their finger just send the tension and direction to the game.
+Do touch processing on the phone to stretch the band to where the player is putting their finger and when they finally lift their finger just send the tension and direction to the game and maybe the orientation.
 That would keep communication between the game and the phone to a minimum and help ensure a good experience.